 Their hunting technique is characterized by a “lie and wait” ambush style as is true with most snakes that consume small mammals that are faster with more long range endurance than them.
 Their color pattern is ideal camouflage especially during nocturnal hunting.
 To catch prey a constrictor retracts its head and strikes the prey hard wrapping its body around for constriction.
 They do not crush their prey but rather suffocate it by gradually tightening their grip each time their prey exhales.
 Death occurs from lack of oxygen or because the heart cannot pump blood through the vascular system.
 Some arboreal constrictors have special teeth that allow them to strike and hold moving prey such as birds or bats.
 Without fail the constrictors always consume their prey head first.
 These snakes prefer a diet of mammals and birds because constriction is more effective on warm blooded animals that need to breathe more frequently.
 One of the primary differences between Boas and Pythons is their manner of reproduction.
 Boas bear live young (viviparous) while Pythons lay large quantities of eggs (oviparous) and protect them during incubation.
 The python is one of the few snakes that demonstrates parental care.

-This diverse family appeared about 36 million years ago and comprises two thirds of all species of known snakes.
 It is currently the dominant family of snakes on all the world’s continents except Australia.
 In Costa Rica this family represents 104 of the 137 species.
 They are found in trees, on the ground, underground and in the water.
 The most commonly recognized species are the garter, grass, rat, and whip snakes.

 Rear Fangs and the First Venom